NOTE:

 A number of homes on the AT&T property were either razed or relocated.
 AT&T was very sympathetic to keeping homes that were built in the mid-late 1700s.
 As we find additional information we will add it to the accompanying interactive google map above.

 The project’s chief architect was James A. Barthold, who worked primarily for the Vincent Kling and Ballinger architectural firms in Philadelphia.
-He specialized in construction administration and overseeing construction of the AT&T Basking Ridge project.
-Some of the more distinctive project features include a two-story cafeteria, wood-burning fireplaces and an indoor waterfall.
-The structures design was set to two, three, and four level offices.
+He specialized in construction administration and overseeing the construction of the AT&T Basking Ridge project.
+Some of the more distinctive project features include a two-story cafeteria, wood-burning fireplaces, and an indoor waterfall.
+The structure’s design was set to two, three, and four-level offices.
 Two levels of garages would be underneath.
-Electrical and telephone lines were installed underground to provide a cleaner looking environment.
+Electrical and telephone lines were installed underground to provide a cleaner-looking environment.

 1974 – Phase 1 Construction

-Construction of the facility began in 1974 and was built in stages over a proposed 10 year period.
-Only July 2, 1970 it was reported that the 45 day wait period had ended and the rezoning of the site was in effect.
+The facility began in 1974 and was built in stages over a proposed 10-year period.
+Only on July 2, 1970, was it reported that the 45-day wait period had ended and the rezoning of the site was in effect.
 5 additional property owner options were also executed.
 The building would use 28 acres of the total property.
-Architect Vincent Kling had previously won awards for campus style layouts of industrial buildings.
-Only administrative business would be conducted at the site and no research units would be present as the Murray Hill Bell Labs served that purpose.
+Architect Vincent Kling had previously won awards for campus-style layouts of industrial buildings.
+Only administrative business would be conducted at the site, and no research units would be present, as the Murray Hill Bell Labs served that purpose.

-Heavy equipment used for the construction would enter through the N. Maple Avenue entrance and a second access point from Madisonville Road was used for construction workers to reach their paved parking area.
+Heavy equipment used for the construction entered through the N. Maple Avenue entrance, and a second access point from Madisonville Road was used for construction workers to reach their paved parking area.
 The pavement was later removed and replaced with grass.
-A “truck wash” was used to prevent dirt and mud from being tracked into nearby neighborhoods.
-There were an estimated 800 construction workers on the site at any given time.
+A “truck wash” prevented dirt and mud from being tracked into nearby neighborhoods.
+An estimated 800 construction workers were on the site at any given time.

-1975, November – The 2.7million square foot complex, situated on 130 acres just south of Interstate 287, included 1.35 million square feet of office space in seven inter-connected buildings and 1.35 million square feet of garage and mechanical space.
+1975, November – The 2.7 million square foot complex, situated on 130 acres just south of Interstate 287, included 1.35 million square feet of office space in seven inter-connected buildings and 1.35 million square feet of garage and mechanical space.
 There were 3,900 underground parking spaces and a helipad.
 The complex opened in November 1975, five years after AT&T assembled the tract and announced it would relocate its operational headquarters from Manhattan.
-Before long, local real estate values soared and many homeowners were employees of the telecommunications giant.
-It’s doors opened to over 1,600 employees in 1975.
-They would add another 1,300 the following year adding approximately 100 additions per month.
+Before long, local real estate values soared, and many homeowners were employees of the giant telecommunications company.
+Its doors opened to over 1,600 employees in 1975.
+They would add another 1,300 the following year, adding approximately 100 monthly additions.

 Tax Assessments

 At AT&T’s peak, nearly 6,000 employees worked at AT&T before the consolidation to other areas commenced.
-Mayor Robert M. Deane, commercial ratables became the state’s largest one property tax appeal ever filed in New Jersey (Nov 26, 1979).
-The world’s biggest corporation agreed that $80 million real estate assessment for AT&T General Departments complex.
+Mayor Robert M. Deane, commercial ratables became the state’s largest property tax appeal ever filed in New Jersey (Nov 26, 1979).
+The world’s biggest corporation agreed to an $80 million real estate assessment for the AT&T General Department complex.
 The decision put over $2.4 million in the Bernards Twp. “kitty”.
-AT&T after building the facilities in Basking Ridge and Bedminster became the largest taxpayer in Somerset County.
-Total taxes per year were quoted at $3.9 million, or about 39% of the total collected per year in Bernards Township.
-In 1980, a special set of hearings were held to determine how to use the $2.4 million escrow.
+AT&T, after building the facilities in Basking Ridge and Bedminster, AT&T became the largest taxpayer in Somerset County.
+Total yearly taxes were quoted at $3.9 million, or about 39% of the total collected in Bernards Township.
+In 1980, a special set of hearings was held to determine how to use the $2.4 million escrow.

 The Facility